 For your senior year you will most likely include your thesis project as well as a reflection upon the process of producing the thesis.

 Finally, you may include a reflection upon the e-Portfolio itself and how it has contributed to your learning.

 It is highly recommended that you go to the Career Center before you complete this section.
 The Career Center will help you to create an effective and appropriate resume.
 You can use that as a starting point and continue to update the resume throughout your years at UWG.
-You can find samples of resumes on the Career Services website.
-Some of those resumes are tailored to first year students, others to students who are about to graduate, so you can even see how a resume changes as you gain more experiences.
-Find those templates here:

 The comments page allows the people you share your portfolio with to provide feedback on your work.